-In what ways can hypnotherapy help individuals with multiple sclerosis cope with the stress of living with this disease?
+How can hypnotherapy help individuals with multiple sclerosis (MS)?

+Just changing meaning alone can have a large impact.
 Many studies have shown that hopelessness and negative thinking is detrimental to our health and can make symptoms worse.
-When you change our thoughts and focus to what you can do and into positive steps to creating health, the sense of empowerment, confidence and control can reduce inflammation and lesson symptoms.
+It’s important to change your thoughts and focus on what you can do.
+The sense of empowerment, confidence, and control by being proactive can reduce inflammation and lessen symptoms.

-Additionally you can be taught self-hypnosis techniques to manage the day to day issues, such as letting go of worry, curbing the self-judgment, setting boundaries with others and staying focused on the possibilities, as well as learn self-hypnosis techniques to reduce pain and spasticity.
+Additionally, you can be taught self-hypnosis techniques.
+Self-hypnosis can help you to manage the day to day issues, such as letting go of worry and regret, curbing the self-judgment, setting boundaries with others, and staying focused on the possibilities.
+You can also learn to use self-hypnosis techniques to:

-The independent study done in 2015 shows that both physical and well as mental symptoms of MS were positively effected by hypnotherapy.
-The improvements occurred both with relapsing-remitting MS as well as progressive forms of MS, recently diagnosed as well as those that have lived with MS for more than 30 years of debilitating symptoms (you can read the testimonials of those that participated in the study here)
+Yes.
+There is plenty of research on the use of hypnosis for MS pain.
+The independent study done in 2015 shows that both physical and well as mental symptoms of MS were positively affected by hypnosis.
+The improvements occurred both with relapsing-remitting multiple sclerosis as well as progressive forms of MS, recently diagnosed as well as those that have lived with MS for more than 30 years of debilitating symptoms (you can read the testimonials of those that participated in the study here)

-Hypnosis can help manage symptoms but its strength resides in its ability to address the psychosocial factors determinant in the onset and exacerbation of the disease.
-By helping to resolve the underlying psychosocial factors behind the disease, we remove a large part of what ‘fuels’ the MS.
+Hypnosis for MS can help manage symptoms, but its strength resides in its therapeutic ability to address the psychosocial factors determinant in the onset and exacerbation of the disease (hypnotherapy).
+By helping to resolve the underlying psychosocial factors behind the disease, we remove a large part of what causes the MS.

 Could you describe briefly and in layman’s terms how hypnosis works?

 Hypnosis is similar to meditation - a relaxed state of inward focus.
-However, whilst in meditation you stay in that state and try not to think of anything…in hypnosis we utilize that state to access information from the subconscious, such as past memories, emotions, and triggers.
-That state of imagination has a very powerful influence on our altering unconscious beliefs, mindsets and behaviors.
+However, while in meditation you stay in that state and try not to think, in hypnosis, we utilize that state to access information from the subconscious.
+We use it to access memories, emotions, and triggers.
+Trance is a state that can influence our unconscious beliefs, mindsets, and behaviors.

-Can you describe what a session might be like?
+Hypnotherapy for MS. What is a session like?
 What should someone expect?

-- Doing a visualizations to change the sensation of symptoms (symptom management)
+- Doing visualizations to change the sensation of symptoms (symptom management)

-- Use gestalt therapy in trance to talk to the symptoms or disease to understand what it is reacting to and what it needs.
+- Use gestalt therapy in a trance to talk about the symptoms or disease to understand what it is reacting to and what it needs.

 How many sessions might be necessary to begin seeing an effect?

-After only a few sessions, there are noticeable differences in a greater sense of inner calmness and control and a lessoning of symptoms.
-Deeper work and more significant changes can take an average of 9 months with 90-minute sessions twice a month.
-This is based on the 2015 and my work with clients.
+After only a few sessions of hypnotherapy for MS, there is a greater sense of inner calmness and control.
+Additionally, there can also be a lessening of symptoms.
+Deeper work on core beliefs and adverse childhood experiences (ACE) can take an average of 9 months (75 to 90-minute sessions twice a month).

 Can clients be trained to use self-hypnosis to help them with their stress or with other symptoms?